Gorintō

 Gorintō (五輪塔) ("five-ringed tower") is a Japanese type of Buddhist pagoda believed to have been first adopted by the Shingon and Tendai sects during the mid Heian period.
 It is used for memorial or funerary purposes and is therefore common in Buddhist temples and cemeteries.
 It is also called gorinsotōba or gorinsotoba (五輪卒塔婆) ("five-ringed stupa") or goringedatsu (五輪解脱), where the term sotoba is a transliteration of the Sanskrit word stupa.
 The stupa was originally a structure or other sacred building containing a relic of Buddha or of a saint, then it was gradually stylized in various ways and its shape can change quite a bit according to the era and to the country where it is found.
 Often offertory strips of wood with five subdivisions and covered with elaborate inscriptions also called sotoba can be found at tombs in Japanese cemeteries (see photo below).
-The inscriptions contain sūtra and the posthumous name of the dead person.
+The inscriptions contain sūtra texts and the posthumous name of the dead person.
 These can be considered stupa variants.